 Something I really appreciate about my midwife Lisa is the visual lesson she gave me about staying in bed for the first week and only going around the bed for a second week.
 I can be hardheaded about taking it easy.
 She had laid the placenta beside us and showed us the size of it.
 It was nearly twelve inches in diameter.
-She explained that this was attached to the inside of me and that the wound that the area that needed to heal was the same size.
+She explained that this was attached to the inside of me and that the wound that needed to heal was the same size.
 She urged me to stay in bed and for Ryan to make sure that I did.

-I remember we asking myself after having Norah at a birthing center as soon as I had her in my arms if I would ever have a natural birth again and it was a resounding yes, but that labor was much shorter.
+I remember asking myself after having Norah at a birthing center as soon as I had her in my arms if I would ever have a natural birth again and it was a resounding yes, but that labor was much shorter.
 I was hesitant to answer myself after having Nicholas in my arms.
+Would I do this again?
 As God would have it I suffered a horrible stomach ache about a week after giving birth to him.
 It was unbearable.
 I cried and I didn’t even cry during labor.
 Ryan rubbed oils on my stomach and applied a cold and warm compress.
 I was literally in agony.
 The next morning I told Ryan that I was not sure about another unmediated birth until I had that stomach ache.
 Labor was nothing compared to that and having gal stones nearly nine years ago.

 My first experience with a home birth was so amazing minus the waiting over thirty hours part.
-But honestly At home is the only place I would have wanted to be.
+But honestly at home is the only place I would have wanted to be.
 I remember how I thought it was wonderful that I was home in my bed after giving birth at the birthing center.
 It was even more relaxing and convenient birthing at home.
 The midwives clean up everything.
 It is like they were not even there.
 They did laundry, tucked me into bed and checked up on Nicholas and I a day later.
 We were in charge of recording his vital signs and my own every four hours over the first twenty four hours after delivery.
 I felt so cared for and confident about being home in my own bed caring for Nicholas.

 I loved that each midwife brought with them experience and different personality to help me through labor.
 Lisa brought confidence and positivity through my entire pregnancy and especially through the birth.
 Leah was fun to talk to and kept reminding me to relax my face, sometimes she would walk by and brush her fingers over my nose and it instantly relaxed me.
 She is a mom of five and her mother is a midwife.
 Leah has helped and watched her catch babies since she was twelve years old.
 Pricilla brought a strength and confidence.
 She is a mom of six, a doula and a massage therapist.
 She knew exactly where to apply pressure during the painful contractions of active labor.
 I remember yelling her name to push on my back to alleviate the pain.
 It was a Godsend.